marcoaaz/chemistry_simplifier/README.md

 ## Issues and future work

 - This is a beta version that will soon be improved with user feedback
 - If you are not familiar to coding but you have proposals/ideas, you are welcome to reach out.
+Under a scientific collaboration project, I could design, implement, and trial new Cube converter software options.
 - I had in mind:
   - Using Bio-Formats, the software can support many more light microscopy light microscopy [formats](https://docs.openmicroscopy.org/bio-formats/5.8.2/supported-formats.html), e.g., CZI from Zeiss [AxioScan Geo](https://www.zeiss.com/microscopy/en/products/imaging-systems/axioscan-7.html) (Zeiss Microscopy)
   - Implementing ray tracing using the Pipeline for optic-axis mapping (POAM) [(Acevedo Zamora et al., 2024)](https://onlinelibrary.wiley.com/doi/10.1111/jmi.13284)